Feature-10-Advantages-and-Disadvantages-of-Monoculture-Farming

 Advantages and Disadvantages of Monoculture Farming

 Monoculture farming is an essential source of revenue and food supply for the global population.
-However, poor farming practices and a lack of crop diversity paint a terrible picture for biodiversity.
+However, it is a slightly antiquated technique that needs a fresh perspective.
+Poor farming practices and a lack of crop diversity paint a terrible picture for biodiversity.
 Without crop rotations and environmentally-conscious methods in place, the disadvantages of monoculture agriculture outweigh the benefits.

 Share on